kubeedge/website/content/en/blog/release-v1.3/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["KubeEdge", "kubeedge", "edge computing", "kubernetes edge computing", "K8S edge orchestration", "edge computing platform", "release v1.3", "v1.3"] categories = ["General", "Announcements"] summary = "KubeEdge v1.3 is released."
+tags = ["KubeEdge", "kubeedge", "edge computing", "kubernetes edge computing", "K8S edge orchestration", "edge computing platform", "cloud native", "iot", "iiot", "release v1.3", "v1.3"] categories = ["General", "Announcements"] summary = "KubeEdge v1.3 is released."